hexbus/bq4847-replacement/README.md

       - Double-check all connections.
       - Use a multimeter to verify continuity.
       - Confirm that the DSR is still loaded.
-      - Use Community Support forums such as the [TI-99/4A Forum](https://forums.atariage.com/forum/164-ti-994a-computers/) on AtariAge for assistance.
+      - Use community forums such as the [TI-99/4A Forum on AtariAge](https://forums.atariage.com/forum/164-ti-994a-computers/) for assistance.

+---

 ## License

 This project is open hardware.
 You are free to use, modify, and distribute it, ideally with attribution.
 Please see the license file in this repo.

 ---